bhumikhokhani/Hashnode-Blogs/cl37mmrf105drmgnveowl7qmf.md

 Therefore, the most essential thing to remember when creating a mobile app is to make it both helpful and intuitive.
 If the app isn't useful, no one will use it.

-Before users exit an app or website, designers only just a few seconds to capture their attention.
+Before users exit an app or website, designers only have just a few seconds to capture their attention.
 The use of known mobile UX design concepts results in a better overall user experience.

 ![usability-ux-design-principle.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1652640698248/9vhyqp6Y1.png align="left")
 <center>Image Credits: JustInMind</center>